wagskydive/unity-tdd-helper/README.md

   - Creates Folder Structure
   - ?
 Creates Example Files

-* interface creation
 * function creation
+  - What: Function name and function expected result
+  - Where/When: Function paramenters and resource locations
+  - How: function logic
+* Interface creation
+  - Creates interfaces that contain functions

 * Test Creator

-- creates tests from function defenitions
+- creates tests from function definitions
--
+- leaves logic open but asserts its behaviour

 * creates and reads  my-system.json file with the structure of the system